Sidmouth: Music

-Folk Week
+Folk festival

-Sidmouth Folk Week is an annual folk festival in early August attracting musicians and visitors.
+Sidmouth Folk Festival is an annual folk festival in early August attracting musicians and visitors.
 It became less financially viable over the years and in 2005 the last of the commercial sponsors, essential for its existence, pulled out.
 To continue the tradition, individuals grouped together to form Sidmouth FolkWeek Productions, a limited company.
 Since the change of format, the event has been held on a smaller scale, with no arena at the Knowle, though marquees are still erected in the Blackmore Gardens and The Ham at the eastern end of the town.
 The popular late-night extra feature is also run at Bulverton on the edge of Sidmouth next to the main campsite.

-Sidmouth Town Band
+Sidmouth town band

 During the summer, Sidmouth Town Band, a brass band, play a series of concerts in the Connaught Gardens each Sunday at 8pm from late May until early September.
 The earliest record of the band is from a photograph of 1862.

-In 2010, during competition, it was crowned West of England Champion in the third section.
-It went on to win third prize at the national finals of Great Britain.
-In 2011, it retained its West of England Champion title, becoming one of only a handful of bands to win back-to-back titles, and was promoted to the second section from 2012.
-From 2017 the band was promoted to the First Section.

 Literary associations

 Sidmouth has featured in various literary works, e.g. as "Stymouth" in Beatrix Potter's children's story The Tale of Little Pig Robinson (1930), in which the author included views of the beach and other parts of the Devon countryside.
 In Thomas Hardy's Wessex it is the inspiration for "Idmouth".
 "Baymouth" in William Makepeace Thackeray's Pendennis, and "Spudmouth" in The Merry Adventures of Robin Hood by Howard Pyle, are both based on the town.
 In G. A. Henty's book With Wolfe in Canada, the hero James Walsham is from Sidmouth, and parts at the beginning and end of the book take place there.
 The poet Elizabeth Barrett lived in the town from 1832 until 1835.
 The area of rock pools around Jacob's Ladder is used as the location for H. G. Wells' The Sea Raiders.
 In 1962, author R. F. Delderfield had a house, 'Dove Cottage' (now 'Gazebo'), built on Peak Hill.

 J.R.R.
 Tolkien was a regular visitor to Sidmouth and wrote parts of the early part of Lord of the Rings while on holiday with his family in 1938.
 Chapters drafted during the holiday encompass the hobbits escape of the Shire through the Old Forest and up to their arrival at Bree.

-It was a favourite spot for Sir John Betjeman.
+Sidmouth was also a favourite spot for Sir John Betjeman.
 He chose it as the subject of the first programme of the television series John Betjeman in the West Country that he wrote and presented in 1962.
 The script takes the form of an extended poem and was republished in 2000 as a short book.